What are the Injections One has to Take during IVF Treatment?

 How Many Injections are Used During IVF Treatment?

+The most asked question is how many injections for IVF treatment?
 Medications for IVF treatment are often administered subcutaneously (straight into the fat immediately beneath the skin) or intramuscularly (directly into the muscle).
-Depending on the individual therapy and cycle, a patient might receive 1–2 injections daily, approximately 90 injections each cycle for 9 to 14 days.
+Depending on the individual therapy and cycle, “a patient might receive 1–2 injections daily, approximately 90 injections each cycle for 9 to 14 days“.

 These drugs may include gonadotropins: luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 So these encourage the ovaries to produce healthy follicles and eggs.
 Typically, an additional hormone, progesterone, is released spontaneously following ovulation.
 In some individuals undergoing IVF, inadequate progesterone levels are reported; hence, the doctor may prescribe progesterone supplements.
 The supplementation begins around the egg retrieval time or ovulation and extends until the pregnancy maintains the progesterone levels.